lennartj/jguru-codestyle/src/site/markdown/modules.md

 packages as public, whereas the implementation projects hide all their classes (i.e. having completely private packages).

-This implies that [Nazgul Software Component ("NSC")](software_components.html) modularity can be enforced in all modern JEE servers as well as within OSGi runtimes; the latter case enabling hot-redeployment of services to achieve near-100% uptime for a running server.
+This implies that Nazgul Software Component ("NSC") modularity can be enforced in all Java SE microservices, EE4J servers as well as within OSGi runtimes; the latter case enabling hot-redeployment of services to achieve near-100% uptime for a running server.